Distance From Vancouver:

 3. On the other side of the map,

-we received at the Squamish Adventure Centre, is the map of the Greater
+which we received at the Squamish Adventure Centre, is the map of the

-Squamish area.
-In the middle of the map is Brennan Park Recreational
+Greater Squamish area.
+In the middle of the map is Brennan Park

-Centre, where for $4.60 you can get access to a pool with shower
+Recreation Centre, where for $4.60 you can get access to a pool with

-facilities.
-To get to the Recreational Centre, get off Highway 99 onto Loggers
+shower facilities.
+To get to the Recreation Centre, get off Highway 99

-Lane, drive past the Squamish Adventure Centre, and in about five
+onto Loggers Lane, drive past the Squamish Adventure Centre, and in

-minutes you would see the Recreational Centre on the left side.
+about five minutes you would see the Recreation Centre on the left side.

 Greater Squamish Map